History of Nairobi: Platting and rebuilding (1898–1900)

+Growth (1900–1963)

+Between 1902 and 1910, the town's population rose from 5,000 to 16,000 and grew around administration and tourism, initially in the form of big game hunting.
+In 1907, Nairobi replaced Mombasa as the capital of the East Africa Protectorate.
+In 1919, Nairobi was declared to be a municipality.

 By 1905, Nairobi was a humming commercial center and replaced Mombasa as capital of the British East Africa.
 The city expanded, supported by the growth in administrative functions and in tourism, initially in the form of British big game hunting.
 As the British colonialists explored the region, they began using Nairobi as their first stop.
 This prompted the colonial government to build several grand hotels in the city for British tourists and big game hunters.

 Nairobi continued to grow under British rule, and many Britons settled within the city's suburbs.
 The continuous expansion of the city began to anger the Maasai, as the city was devouring their land to the south, as well as the Kikuyu people, who felt that the land belonged to them.
 In 1919, Nairobi was declared to be a municipality by the British.

-In February 1926, E.A.T.
-Dutton passed through Nairobi on his way to Mount Kenya and, seeing the progress and the ambitious plans the city was making, foresaw a city of paved roads, landscaped avenues and parks, impressive cathedrals, museums, art galleries, theatres and office buildings.
-He predicted that Nairobi would become a city of beauty, although he noted that much needed to be accomplished before the ambitious municipal plan was completed and until then Nairobi would remain "a slatternly creature, unfit to queen it over so lovely a country".
+In 1921, Nairobi had 24,000 residents, of which circa 12,000 were native Africans.
+The next decade saw growth in native African communities in Nairobi, and they began to constitute a majority for the first time.
+This growth caused planning issues, described by Thorntorn White and his planning team as the "Nairobi Problem".
+In February 1926, colonial officer Eric Dutton passed through Nairobi on his way to Mount Kenya, and said of the city:

+Maybe one day Nairobi will be laid out with tarred roads, with avenues of flowering trees, flanked by noble buildings; with open spaces and stately squares; a cathedral worthy of faith and country; museums and art; theatres and public offices.
+And it is fair to say that the Government and the Municipality have already bravely tackled the problem and that a town-plan ambitious enough to turn Nairobi into a thing of beauty has been slowly worked out, and much has already been done.
+But until that plan has borne fruit, Nairobi must remain what she was then, a slatternly creature, unfit to queen it over so lovely a country.